 Suggested Read: React vs Respond

-These impulsive behavioral tendencies reside in our subconscious mind.
+These impulsive behavioral tendencies reside in our subconscious minds.
 They act as a defense mechanism of a fragile ego, hiding the underlying feelings of fear, insecurities, and limiting beliefs.
 Meditation helps in subduing the ego, restraining it to the extent it should be.

 Meditation makes us aware of the negative affirmations we reinforce subconsciously.
 These are just negative thoughts that generate afflicting emotions.